Firewall (computing): Endpoint specific

 Endpoint-based application firewalls function by determining whether a process should accept any given connection.
 Application firewalls filter connections by examining the process ID of data packets against a rule set for the local process involved in the data transmission.
 Application firewalls accomplish their function by hooking into socket calls to filter the connections between the application layer and the lower layers.
 Application firewalls that hook into socket calls are also referred to as socket filters.

+Firewall Policies

+At the core of a firewall's operation are the policies that govern its decision-making process.
+These policies, collectively known as firewall rules, are the specific guidelines that determine the traffic allowed or blocked across a network's boundaries.

+Firewall rules are based on the evaluation of network packets against predetermined security criteria.
+A network packet, which carries data across networks, must match certain attributes defined in a rule to be allowed through the firewall.
+These attributes commonly include: